polymage-labs/mlirx/mlir/docs/HighPerfCodeGen.md

 10.7969 GFLOPS
 ```
 Relying on LLVM to do the scalar replacement doesn't work!
 We won't again go
 into why.
-Although the passes in LLVM could be improved here, but this is an
+Although the passes in LLVM could be improved here, this is an
-optimization that MLIR is supposed to perform well esp. in the presence of
+optimization that MLIR is supposed to perform well since it has to do with
 multidimensional subscripts and loops.

 ### Map to BLIS micro-kernel: "Outer MLIR, Inner BLIS"